 If you’re like me, and you start to get shin splints or swollen ankles, the pharmacist is your friend.
 In particular a Spanish man, Angel I met in Virgen del Camino (27-5-16) suggested I use “Radio Salil” an anti-inflammatory cream with a eucalyptus smell – very potent, very good.
 Have a shower, and massage it in.

 With blisters, no matter how grose this seems, you need a disinfected needle (use a lighter), disinfectant and cotton to pierce the skin from one side of the blister to the other, you leave the cotton in so that the blister won’t close up or get infected.
 A couple layers of gauze is best and tape to cover and seal so that the blister can breath – change each night/morning.
 Best to also soak your feet first in sea salt and warm water for a bit.
-DO NOT buy those first aid bandages from chemists, they do not help whatsoever, no matter what google tells you, because instead, they cause more damage as the blister is sealed in, while you walk, the water in the blister will expand and you’ll find it very difficult to get the bandage off.
+DO NOT buy those first aid bandages from chemists.
+They do not help whatsoever (no matter what google tells you) actually they make things worst because the blister is sealed in and while you walk, the water in the blister will expand and you’ll find it very difficult to get the bandage off.

 It was recommended, and next time I venture out on a long exhibition I will take this into account.
 You should wear 2 (thin) socks so that the friction is between the sock and shoe.
 Also, I’ve been reading about people talking about their feet overheating, this is bound to happen from walking for long periods of time.
 It was suggested and I wish I’d known sooner, that as soon as your feet do overheat, it is best to stop (there are many bars to have a quick drink) take shoes and socks off to dry out and allow your feet to relax – if you can, use a chair to put the feet upwards.
 You may think it’ll be harder to get stuck back into walking again, but this also stops the overheating and swelling of the feet.